probil/vue-socket.io-extended/README.md

 #### Namespaced Vuex Modules

-Namespaced modules are supported out-of-the-box when the plugin is initialized with a Vuex store.
-You can easily divide your store into modules without worrying that mutation or action will not be called.
-The plugin checks all your modules for mutation and action that are formatted by convention described above and call them all.
-That means you can listen for the same event from multiple stores with no issue.

-Check the following example:
+Namespaced modules are supported out-of-the-box.
+Any appropriately-named mutation or action shoud work regardless of whether it's in a module or in the main Vuex store.

 ```js
 import Vue from 'vue'